-A sermon by the Very Reverend Sam G. Candler Atlanta, Georgia The Sixth Sunday of Easter - Year C Acts 16:9-15 John 14:23-29
+A sermon by the Very Rev. Sam Candler The Sixth Sunday of Easter - Year C

-"A certain woman named Lydia, a worshiper of God, was listening ... " -Acts 16:14
+"A certain woman named Lydia, a worshipper of God, was listening...And she prevailed upon us." -Acts 16:14, 15

 A quick history review: in the first century, A.D., most religious Jews lived in and around Jerusalem.
 That is natural enough.
 But there were also Jewish populations in many of the major cities of what is now Asia, and Africa, and Europe.
 Exile and dispersion had separated the Jewish people.
-Then, trade"" plus the freedom of ex-slaves" had developed Jewish colonies in places like Alexandria, and even Rome.
+Then, trade -plus the freedom of ex-slaves-developed Jewish colonies in cities like Alexandria, and even Rome.